midlpan/radiopt/README.md

 # Radiopt
-radiopt is a CLI program to listen to Portuguese radio through the terminal (you can also save the audio in a .mp3 file)
+radiopt is a CLI program to listen to Portuguese web radios through the terminal (you can also save the audio in a .mp3 file)

 ## Supported radios